ImpowerGames/impower/client/resources/docs/terms.md

 | ----------------------------------------------------------------------------------------------------- |
 | This agreement concerns Impower Games Corp.
 You agree to these Terms of Service by using the service. |

-impower.games is a website, desktop application, mobile application, and digital software and media distribution platform owned and operated by Impower Games Corp. ("**impower.games**" or "**Service**").
+Impower Games is a website, desktop application, mobile application, and digital software and media distribution platform owned and operated by Impower Games Corp. ("**Impower Games**" or "**Service**").
 By registering an account and using the Service, you agree to be bound by the terms of this Agreement.

 ---